magento/merchdocs/src/payment/cybersource.md

 1. Set **Enabled** to `Yes`.

 1. Accept the **Default Payment** action of `Authorized Only`, which approves the purchase and puts a hold on the funds.
-The amount is not withdrawn from the customer’s bank account until the sale is _captured_ by the merchant.
+The amount is not withdrawn from the customer's bank account until the sale is _captured_ by the merchant.

 1. Enter a **Title** to identify CyberSource during checkout.